urban-tep/documentation/source/community-guide/sharing.rst

 To share a Data package you just created:

+1. Access the Data package in one of the following ways:
-1. Access the :doc:`Features basket <platform/geobrowser>` and select the *Data Package* tab.
+	1.1.
+Access the :doc:`Features basket <platform/geobrowser>` and select the *Data Package* tab 1.2.
+Through the :doc: `Management application <../apps/management_app>` and select the *Data Package* tab,
-2. Choose one data package from the list.
+2. Choose the data package from the list.
 3. Click on |manage| to edit groups (see :doc:`Share with groups`).
 3. Click on **Share** |share| to get the share link.
 5. Copy the link in your clipboard and share it to members of the groups